PrestaShop/docs/src/content/1.7/development/components/import/_index.md

 The `processImportAction()` controller action (from the example below) imports one batch of the import data at a time.
 It can be run multiple times, until all data is fully imported.

+The controller action below is being called multiple times (via _AJAX_) by the _JavaScript_ part of the import component, until all data is imported from the source file:

 ```php
 // src/PrestaShopBundle/Controller/Admin/Configure/AdvancedParameters/ImportController.php